 The food space has been experiencing a monumental shift in recent years.
 Processed and mass produced foods that are pumped with artificial ingredients, hormones, antibiotics, treated with pesticides, and largely devoid of real nutrition are rapidly losing their appeal.
 As consumers learn more about how food is directly tied to our health and well-being, as well as the health of the planet, they are shifting away from meat and dairy and seeking better options, and the rapid growth of the plant-based food sector is indicative of this trend.

 “A whole new conscious food economy is rising, consisting of companies that are working to disrupt our food system by offering healthier, more sustainable foods.
-We’re undoubtedly at an exciting point in history where concrete steps are finally being taken to focus on solutions that have the power to shape the future of food.” ~ Nil Zacharias, Co-Founder and Editor-in-Chief, One Green Planet.
+We’re undoubtedly at an exciting point in history where concrete steps are finally being taken to focus on solutions that have the power to shape the future of food.”
+Preeta Sinha, Founder, One Green Planet.